royDavidovich/uni-Bullseye-game-with-UI/README.md

 # Bullseye – UI Edition

-A small university project that implements a **code-breaking “Bulls & Cows / Mastermind-style” game** with a graphical user interface (UI).
+A small project that implements a **code-breaking “Bulls & Cows / Mastermind-style” game** with a graphical user interface (UI).
 The player makes guesses and gets feedback each round until they crack the secret code.

 ---